 Prince Kardam suffered injuries to his hands, but it was the severe brain and skull traumas that led to the doctors placing the prince in an artificial coma, after he underwent surgery.

 Early reports stated he was in critical but stable condition.
 By January 2009, Kardam went home, and was slowly recovering.
 He was able to stand (his hands were paralyzed), and he was able to communicate with his family.
 In January 2010, he suffered a major setback, and fell into a coma.
-He was brought back to the hospital, where he remained, in a coma.
+He was brought back to the hospital, where he remained, never recovering from the coma.

 The cause of death was a lung infection.